COVID-19 Cover Update

 Although standard travel insurance will have a limited amount of cover for medical expenses, a policy including specialist cover for high blood pressure is probably the best option for you - and you’ve certainly come to the right place!

-Medical Travel Compared enables you to compare cover for pre-existing conditions like high blood pressure all in one place - so you don’t have to waste any time choosing the most suitable policy for you.
+Medical Travel Compared enables you to compare cover for pre-existing conditions like high blood pressure and travel insurance for heart conditions all in one place - so you don’t have to waste time shopping around and entering your details into a range of sites.

-We work with over 30 leading providers to give you great choice and competitive quotes to compare, so come and explore our quick and simple online comparison tool today.
+We work with over 30 leading providers to give you a great range of competitive quotes to compare, so come and explore our quick and simple online comparison tool today.

 If you have high blood pressure, it’s easy to declare this after you’ve entered some personal details about you and your trip(s).